ksd3/rinexpy/docs/TUTORIAL.md

 ## 4. Stream a file larger than RAM

-Multi-day RINEX-3 files at 1 Hz with full constellation coverage can exceed local memory.
-Stream them one epoch at a time:
+Multi-day RINEX-3 at 1 Hz with full constellation coverage can exceed local memory.
+Stream one epoch at a time:

 ```python
 for time, ds in rp.iter_obs3_epochs("huge.rnx.gz"):